simonoff/gitea/CONTRIBUTING.md

 If your pull request is not accepted on the first try, don't be discouraged!
 If there's a problem with the implementation, hopefully you received feedback on what to improve.

-We're trying very hard to keep Gogs lean and focused.
+We're trying very hard to keep Gitea lean and focused.
 We don't want it to do everything for everybody.
 This means that we might decide against incorporating a new feature.
-We believe you do like to discuss with us first in [Gitter](https://gitter.im/gogits/gogs).
+We believe you do like to discuss with us first in [Gitter](https://gitter.im/go-gitea/gitea).

 ### Ask For Help